 Goal: As requested by First Nations, sustain and evolve Coast Funds to a new operating model that allows the organization to continue to offer valued services to First Nations beyond the dissolution date of the Society (the economic fund).

 - In partnership with First Nations and funders, grow the Foundation’s endowment to increase First Nations’ access to self-determined stewardship finance while also sustaining valued services provided to First Nations by Coast Funds.
-Also see Resilient Lands and Waters objective 3.
+Also see Healthy and Resilient Lands and Waters objective 3.

 Key Goals and Objectives: